Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Introduction

+This paper presents the first comprehensive study on applying the data-driven approach to solving the IK problem for the entire working space of a robotic arm with redundant DoFs.
+We break through at two fronts: (1) a systematic approach to data collection and training for the entire working space that can be fully automated, generic for any application, and done only once after the robotic arm is designed; and (2) a novel NN model that allows multiple angle solutions to be generated for any given desired pose in the entire working space of the robotic arm.
+For the former, the basic idea is to systematically turn each of the joints of the robotic arm and record the position and orientation of the end effector.
+At the end, a dataset consisting of pairs of poses and angle solutions across the entire working space can be collected.

+The key insight to the latter is that an extra index, perhaps probabilistic, is needed to designate the varying angle solutions, as shown in Fig.~\ref{difference_tra_ours}.
+For reasons to be discussed later, we choose to learn a feature vector for representing the angle solutions for every possible pose of the robotic arm.
+The feature vector is referred to as the \emph{posture index}, which can be learned from the collected dataset in (1) through techniques such as \emph{Auto-Encoder} and \emph{Variational Auto-Encoder} (VAE) \citep{kingma2013auto,kingma2014semi,sohn2015learning}.
+As trained together with the posture indices, our NN model can easily associate the varying angle solutions in each pose with the rational feature vectors.
+What remained are tracking the posture indices for each possible pose for inference and representing the posture indices, e.g., discrete or probabilistic.
+We will discuss the different design options and present our proposed methods.

-The main contributions of the paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work that solves the IK problem for high-DoF robotic arms by providing multiple distinct angle solutions to reach a given goal with sub-centimeter errors.
-We only need to use a single DNN plus a KD-tree. \item The proposed SIK requires very sparse training data to achieve very high accuracy in reaching the target position.
-A technique called \emph{Regional Goal Alignment} is proposed to solve the IK for goals not in the training data.
-Experimental results show that the accuracy can be within ${\sim}$0.5 cm with training data collected by every $ 30^\circ $ per joint. \item It has a fast computation time for real-time manipulations. \item It can be applied to any robotic arm without hardware constraints. \item The paper provides a very comprehensive study of the proposed SIK, including properties of posture indices, effects of the sparsity of the training data, different training strategies, positions as well as orientations as the goal, etc. \end{itemize}
+The main contributions of the paper are as follows: \begin{itemize} \item Given a required pose, the proposed method, called \emph{Selective Inverse Kinematics} (SIK), can find different angle solutions for a robotic arm with redundant DoFs by selecting one of the posture indices to generate the corresponding angle solution.
+To the best of our knowledge, this is the first work that solves the IK problem in the whole working space for robotic arms redundant DoFs. \item The process to collect the training dataset can be fully automated, and the training of the NN model only needs to be done once after the arm is developed. \item The trained NN model is generic, covers the whole working space, and can be applied to any applications that require IK solutions. \item The NN model only requires very sparse training data to achieve a high accuracy in reaching the target position, to compare with the existing data-driven IK solutions.
+Experimental results show that the accuracy can be within ${\sim}$0.5 cm with training data collected by every $ 30^\circ $ per joint. \item The proposed SIK has a fast computation time for real-time manipulations, and it can be applied to any robotic arm without hardware constraints. \item The paper provides a very comprehensive study of the proposed SIK, including properties of posture indices, effects of the sparsity of the training data, different training strategies, positions as well as orientations as the pose, etc. \end{itemize}